About Us

 Responsibilities:

-• Plan and effectively implement the Religious Studies curriculum for three sections of Religious Studies courses.
+• Plan and effectively implement the Religious Studies curriculum for five sections of Religious Studies courses.
 Specific courses will be determined based on candidate expertise and department needs.

 • Use pedagogical best practices, learning standards, and assessments to drive student growth and achievement in alignment with Mercy’s expectations and the International Baccalaureate framework.